 Even if the employee can't return to his or her regular job due to medical restrictions, you can bring the employee back to work in a light-duty, modified-duty or transitional role.

-Because work injuries are unexpected and (hopefully) rare, you might have trouble thinking of light-duty jobs for your employee to perform.
+Because work injuries are unexpected, you might have trouble thinking of light-duty jobs for your employee to perform.
 That's why SFM created a free listing of ideas — broken down by industry — of potential light-duty jobs.

 Here are links to the transitional work ideas by industry:

 - Bus driving/transportation industry